All Football BC member associations, clubs and teams must abide by the guidelines set out in the concussion policy.

 The Football BC concussion policy is designed to ensure that all participants in amateur football understand the risk and potentially devastating effects of head injuries.
 Its purpose, through education for all parties involved, is to provide the safest possible setting for youth athletes.

-The following are concussion-related stories that have been published in the last two years that demonstrate the dangers of concussions and head injuries particularly in football and some of the measures that have been undertaken by various institutions to increase player safety.
+The following are concussion-related stories that have been published in the last several years that demonstrate the dangers of concussions and head injuries particularly in football and some of the measures that have been undertaken by various institutions to increase player safety.
 Football BC encourages all members to visit the following links to gain a better appreciation of just how serious an issue concussion-safety is and why Football BC chose this time to announce its new policy.

 Heads Up football video produced by the National Athletic Trainers' Association